fastruby/blog/_posts/2020-08-23-what-is-code-coverage-ruby-on-rails.md

 When you run ActionCable you will need to increase your `ulimit` and you will need to have Redis running in your environment.

-Before running each test suite, I went ahead and added this snippet at the beginning of the helper file:
+Before running each test suite, I added this snippet at the beginning of the helper file:

 ```
 require "simplecov"